-A wonderful mix of wildflower meadows, wetlands full of wildfowl and woodlands harbouring rare and special species
+A wonderful mix of wildflower meadows, wetlands full of wildfowl and woodlands harbouring rare and special species, all interwoven around a new settlement outside Cambridge.

 Water-filled former gravel diggings, now a series of secluded shady pools